A Story-Gram from Vinyl Cafe Inc.

 A Story-Gram From Vinyl Cafe Inc. (2004) is a two-CD album by Stuart McLean released by Vinyl Cafe Productions.

-McLean's The Vinyl Cafe is one of CBC Radio's most popular programs.
-The show relates the fictional escapades of Dave, eccentric owner of a small record store called The Vinyl Cafe, which lends Stuart music for his show.
-Dave tells Stuart stories about his life, his friends, and his family: wife Morley and children Stephanie and Sam.
+McLean's The Vinyl Cafe is CBC Radio program telling about the fictional escapades of Dave, an eccentric owner of a small record store called The Vinyl Cafe, which lends Stuart music for his show.
+Dave tells Stuart stories about his life, friends, and family; his wife, Morley, and his children, Stephanie and Sam.